jerlendds/osintbuddy/README.md

 ## [↑](#what-is-osintbuddycom)Roadmap

-See our [trello board](https://trello.com/b/99Q70frX/) for a list of our upcoming features
+See our [trello board](https://trello.com/b/99Q70frX/) for a list of our upcoming features.

 See the [open issues](https://github.com/jerlendds/osintbuddy/issues) for a list of requested features (and known issues).